 PubMed, a free service of the National Library of Medicine (U.S.), provides access to over 19 million MEDLINE citations back to the mid-1960s plus additional life science journals.
 PubMed includes links to many sites providing full text articles and other related resources.

-Available via the Wiley Interscience interface, the Cochrane library consistes of 7 databases, all of which are concerned with different aspects of research which looks at the effectiveness of different health care treatments and interventions.
+Available via the Wiley Interscience interface, the Cochrane library consists of 7 databases, all of which are concerned with different aspects of research which looks at the effectiveness of different health care treatments and interventions.
 The Cochrane database of systematic reviews is full text, while most of the other databases are registers and indexes consisting mainly of citations and detailed abstracts.

 Scopus is a multidisciplinary abstract and citation database.
 It covers a large number of peer-reviewed journals in the scientific, technical, medical and social science fields, from an extensive range of international publishers.
 Also indexed are open access journals, conference proceedings, book series and trade publications, as well as patent records.
 References go back to 1996, while abstracts go back further.
 Linking to full-text articles is available.

-Web of Science consists of 3 citation databases containing information from thousands of scholarly journals in all areas of research.
+Web of Science consists of several citation databases containing information from thousands of scholarly journals in all areas of research.
 The databases contain the references cited by the authors of the journal articles they cover.
 The cited references can be used as search terms, allowing a published work to be used to find other, later works that cite it.
 In addition, the databases can be searched by topic, author, source title, and address.